developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/intents/irda/index.md

 ## Send Data

 To send data over IrDA, data must be converted to byte arrays.
 Large data is broken into small chunks of bytes prior to delivery to the receiving device.
-The first `SEND_DATA` command typically requires extra time to complete; `SEND_DATA` commands sent within 30 seconds of the first often complete more quickly.
+The first `SEND_DATA` command typically requires extra time to complete; `SEND_DATA` commands sent within 30 seconds of the first complete more quickly.
 The 30-second time frame is adjustable; see [Set Connection Idle Time](#setconnectionidletime) section for details.

 ### Sample Code